Community infrastructure allows new work and new organisations to develop, supports existing organisations, and facilitates networking.

 Read the RISP joint policy statement.
 This programme is currently under review.
+More information is available.

 The Generic strand is a joint arrangement between the Department and the Department for Agriculture Environment and Rural Affairs (DAERA), geared to support the voluntary and community sector in respect of representation, training board members, capacity building, handling governance issues and income generation.